List of Marvel Comics characters: G: Carter Ghazikhanian

-Carter Ghazikhanian is a fictional mutant character in the Marvel Comics Universe.
-His first appearance was in The Uncanny X-Men #411, created by Chuck Austen and Ron Garney.
+Carter Ghazikhanian is a mutant character in the Marvel Comics Universe.
+His first appearance was in The Uncanny X-Men vol. 1 #411 (August 2002), created by Chuck Austen and Ron Garney.

 Carter is the son of Annie Ghazikhanian, the former nurse at the Xavier Institute.
-Since their move to the school, Carter struck up a friendship with the young aquatic mutant Sammy Paré, also known as Squidboy.
-When Carter tries to help Alex Summers, the X-Man known as Havok, from his coma, something strange occurs which rendered Carter unconscious.
-His consciousness became ensnared by the essence of the evil counterpart of Havok from the Mutant X universe, but Carter and the real Alex were rescued by Professor X. After the rescue, the Professor indicates he wants to talk to Annie about Carter's father, whose identity has yet to be revealed.
+Since their move to the school, Carter struck up a friendship with the young aquatic mutant Squidboy (Sammy Paré).
+When Carter tries to help Havok (Alex Summers) from his coma, something strange occurs which rendered Carter unconscious.
+His consciousness became ensnared by the essence of the evil counterpart of Havok from the Mutant X universe, but Carter and the real Alex were rescued by Professor X. After the rescue, the Professor indicates wanting to talk to Annie about Carter's father whose identity has yet to be revealed.

 Annie later took him away from the Xavier Institute when she found it a too dangerous place for him.
-During their exit from the facilities, the new Brotherhood of Evil Mutants led by the ex-Acolyte Exodus, attack the institute.
-One of the Brotherhood's many victims is Sammy.
+During their exit from the facilities, the new Brotherhood of Evil Mutants led by Exodus of the Acolytes attack the institute and one of the many victims is Sammy.
 Carter telepathically detects Sammy's death.

-Also, while they leave, the astral projection of an undetermined person is shown next to Carter's face.
-Annie seems unaware of this projection.
+Also, while they leave, the astral projection of an undetermined person is shown next to Carter's face and Annie seems unaware of this projection.
 Carter's dialogue and expression at this time hint that he is under the control of this individual.
-The projection was later revealed by Austen as the intended return of Cassandra Nova, but on his departure from the books, the storyline was dropped.
+The projection was later revealed by Austen as Cassandra Nova's intended return, but the storyline was dropped on Austen's departure from the books.

 Carter Ghazikhanian is a mutant who possesses both telepathic and telekinetic abilities.
 The full extent of Carter's powers, however, are still undetermined.

-Other versions
+Other versions of Carter Ghazikhanian

 In X-Men: The End, Carter is depicted as a deeply traumatized child, possibly as a result of the deaths of both his mother and Havok.
 His powers have evolved to the point of being able to create solid psionic constructs, as he is seen playing in a castle he created.
-He is killed, along with most of the student body, when Skrulls invade the mansion.
+He is killed by Skrull forces along with many of his classmates.